vuongducphuong/documentation/content/applications/services/helpdesk/overview/sla.rst

 .. image:: sla/sla-open-deadline.png
    :align: center
-   :alt: View of a ticket's form emphasizing an open SLA deadline on a ticket in Odoo Helpdesk
+   :alt: View of a ticket's form emphasizing an open SLA deadline on a ticket in Leansoft Helpdesk

 .. important::
    If a ticket fits the criteria for more than one :abbr:`SLA (Service Level Agreement)`, the